nickforg2/About/README.md

 ## Template Usage

 - Create new repo based on this Template repo
-- Replace all mentions of `AngularBootstrapTemplate` with your repo name
+- Replace all mentions of `About` with your repo name
-- Replace all mentions of `angular-bootstrap-template` with your repo name
+- Replace all mentions of `about` with your repo name
       - Notice that a capital letter is equivalent to a hyphen then the lowercase letter variant
 - Replace the defined email with yours in `package.json`
 - Create Access Token (for public repos)